SciRuby/rubex/README.md

 # Rubex

-rubex - A Crystal-inspired language for writing Ruby extensions.
+rubex - A Ruby-like language for writing Ruby C extensions.

 # Overview

-Rubex is a language that makes writing CRuby C extensions as simple as writing Ruby itself.
-It is a super set of Ruby with some special syntax that is specially developed for making it easy for binding C libraries and easily porting your Ruby code to C for increased speed.
+Rubex is a language that makes writing CRuby C extensions as simple as writing Ruby.
+It does this by providing a syntax that is the perfect blend of the elegance of Ruby and the power of C. Rubex compiles to C and implicitly interfaces with the Ruby VM in a manner that is completely transparent to the programmer.

-It allows you to mix Ruby data types and C data types in the same program.

-Rubex is complimentary to Ruby.
-It DOES NOT aim to be a replacement for Ruby.
+Rubex keeps you happy even when writing C extensions.

 # Installation